 Accelerate While Moving Skating Drill

 Most of the time in hockey, a player is already moving when they need to break into a sprint up the ice.
-So getting a good start while already in motion is another important skill.
+Getting a good start while already in motion is another important skill for players to master.
 Practice gliding on the ice and then dropping low to explode into a sprint.
 Practice this drill in different directions.
 Glide and then sprint the opposite direction, or crossover and sprint laterally.
 Another option is to glide one direction and then hockey stop and sprint the opposite direction, or crossover laterally.
 These drills simulate on-ice situations in which you’ll find yourself regularly.

 Hockey Fitness Drills